“When the well is dry, we learn the worth of water” ~ Benjamin Franklin

 Overview

-The City of Columbus Department of Public Utilities is building a new water plant and transmission mains to prepare for the growing need for clean, safe drinking water in central Ohio.
+Columbus Water & Power is building a new water plant and transmission mains to prepare for the growing need for clean, safe drinking water in central Ohio.

 Central Ohio is expected to grow from about 2.5 million residents to more than 3 million by 2050.
 As we plan for the future, Columbus needs to provide clean, safe drinking water for everyone.

-As the region grows, the new Home Road Water Plant and transmission mains will increase central Ohio’s water system capacity and reliability.
+As the region grows, the new Home Road Water Plant and Transmission Mains will increase the capacity and reliability of the Columbus water system to support the projected regional growth.

 The Home Road Water Plant will be built along the Scioto River at the intersection of Home and Dublin roads in Delaware County.
 Water transmission mains will connect the new plant to the Columbus water distribution system near the Blazer Parkway area and other strategic areas in northwest Columbus.

-The City of Columbus Department of Public Utilities owns and operates three water plants, collectively supplying an average of 145 million gallons of drinking water daily to Columbus and surrounding central Ohio communities.
+Columbus Water & Power owns and operates three water plants, collectively supplying an average of 149 million gallons of drinking water daily to Columbus and surrounding central Ohio communities.

 You can track progress on this project by bookmarking and checking this website.
 New information will be added as it becomes available.